For students interested in Student Employment:

 What is Student Employment?

 The Student Employment program is designed to give Centenary students the opportunity to earn money and get on-the-job training while pursuing a degree.
-It provides on-campus part-time employment that is funded through Financial Aid and Centenary College.
+It provides on-campus part-time employment that is funded through Financial Aid and Centenary University.
 There are also a limited number of off-campus positions that fulfill Centenary’s commitment to partnering with the community.